oxidecomputer/crucible/tools/README.md

 ## create-generic-sd.sh
 A simple script to create three downstairs regions at var/88[1-3]0

-## downstairs_daemon.sh
-NOTE: don't use this if you can, use the `dsc` binary instead.
-A highly custom script that starts three downstairs in a loop and will keep them restarted when they are killed.
-A bunch of assumptions are made around where the region directory is and which ports the downstairs use.
-You can pause the downstairs kill by creating the /tmp/ds_test/up file.
-To stop the script all together, create the /tmp/ds_test/stop file.

-After starting the downstairs, the user can hit enter and the script will randomly kill (and then restart) a downstairs process.

-If a downstairs dies for any other reason then being killed with the generic default kill signal, the script will stop everything and leave the logs behind in /tmp/ds_test/

 ## dtrace
 A collection of dtrace scripts for use on Crucible.
 A README.md in that directory contains more information.